top of page

 I’m glad you’re here.

-This site grew out of a simple conviction I’ve come to trust over time: Jesus does not form people by resolving their uncertainty.
+This space grew out of a simple conviction I’ve come to trust over time: Jesus does not form people by resolving their uncertainty.
 He walks with them.
 He speaks as they go.
 He asks questions, tells stories, teaches prayer, and stays close long after understanding feels incomplete.

 Much of what you’ll read here began as sermons, Bible studies, and long reflections that refused to hurry toward answers.
 Over time, they became an invitation to stay with Jesus in the words he spoke—the red letters—and to notice how those words continue to form us when we give them room.